LattePandaTeam/Docs/content/alpha_edition/powering.md

 # Powering On

-This document describes the different ways you can power your LattePanda.
+This document introduces different ways to power your LattePanda.
 It will cover the input specification, what you will need, and installation steps.

 ## Overview

-**4 Ways for powering your Alpha in different applications:**
+**4 Ways to power your Alpha:**

 1. Official PD adapter comes with LattePanda Alpha
 2. External PD power bank
 3. [12 volts input from JST PH2.0 - 4P connector][1]
 4. [Lipo battery from 10p power connector][2]

-**Discussion about powering on Forum:**
+**Discussion about power supply on Forum:**

 * <a href="https://www.lattepanda.com/topic-f23t17507.html" target="_blank">Forum Discussion - Suggest a on/off/reset button for Alpha</a>